 Prerequisites: Experience with shipboard power plant operation and knowledge of basic electricity and electronics

 Special Requirements: This course is typically taken in conjunction with the High Voltage Safety course.

-USCG Approval: Any applicant successfully completing the 30-hour Marine Electric Propulsion course and presenting our certificate of training will be considered to have successfully demonstrated the competencies Operate main and auxiliary machinery and associated control systems of Table A-III/1 of the STCW Code; AND Start up and shut down main propulsion and auxiliary machinery, including associated systems; Operate, monitor and evaluate engine performance and capacity; Maintain safety of engine equipment, systems and services of Table A-III/2 of the STCW Code.
+USCG Approval: Any applicant successfully completing the Marine Electric Propulsion (MEBAMD-268) course and presenting the certificate of training will be considered to meet the training requirements and competencies of Table A-III/1 of the STCW Code, as amended – Operate main and auxiliary machinery and associated control systems – for vessels powered by Electric Propulsion systems; AND of Table A-III/2 of the STCW Code, as amended – Start up and shut down main propulsion and auxiliary machinery, including associated systems; Operate, monitor and evaluate engine performance and capacity; Maintain safety of engine equipment, systems and services – for vessels powered by Electric Propulsion systems; AND